MicrosoftDocs/well-architected/well-architected/performance-efficiency/capacity-planning.md

 Understanding an existing workload for capacity planning involves analyzing historical data related to how the workload utilizes resources.
 It encompasses metrics like resource utilization, performance data, and workload patterns.
 This understanding ensures efficient resource allocation, translates business goals into technical requirements, and helps identify potential bottlenecks.

 - *Understand the data*: Review the available historical data and understand its structure, format, and relevance to capacity planning.
 The review might include resource utilization metrics, workload patterns, performance metrics, and other relevant data points.
+Understand the business processes and the criticality of the applications.
+Identify the peak usage times, user load, transaction rates, and other relevant metrics.

 - *Clean and preprocess the data*: Prepare the data for analysis by removing any inconsistencies, errors, or outliers.
 Preparing the data might involve data cleaning techniques like data imputation, the handling of missing values, or normalization.